metadatacenter-attic/pipelines/ccp-datamed-readme.md

 **3) Submit the metadata**

-To indicate the metadata is ready to be indexed, set the first value (called "Ready to Index") to "Ready to Index".
+To indicate the metadata is ready to be indexed, set the first value (called "Ready to Index") to "TRUE".
 When DataMed sees that setting, it will begin indexing your metadata.

+You can change the metadata any time later on in the CEDAR Workbench.
+If the Ready to Index flag is TRUE, DataMed will update the metadata on the next indexing pass.
+As long as the Ready to Index flag is FALSE, DataMed will ignore any changes.

 **4) Verify your metadata is in DataMed**

+After a suitable time has passed (indexing can take up to a day), visit the DataMed web site to verify that your metadata has been added.
+The source of the metadata can be found in DataMed by ...

+**5) Fill out our survey**

+If you are willing to spend 5-10 minutes to provide huge help to us (less time than reading this!), please fill out the [voluntary survey](https://www.surveymonkey.com/r/cpp-metadata-survey).

 ### Support or Contact

-Having trouble with NCBI submission process through our pipeline?
+Having trouble with the submission process through our pipeline?
 Please email to [Syed Ahmad Chan Bukhari](mailto:ahmad.chan@yale.edu) or to [John Graybeal](mailto:jgraybeal@stanford.edu) and we’ll help you sort it out.